-Since the site contains native plant species, a biological survey was conducted by Circle Mountain Biological Consultants, Inc. to determine the presence of the desert tortoise, Mohave ground squirrel, burrowing owl, loggerhead shrike, and sharp-skinned hawk (16).
+Since the site contains native plant species, a biological survey was prepared to determine the presence of the desert tortoise, Mohave ground squirrel, burrowing owl, loggerhead shrike, and sharp-skinned hawk (16).
 The biological report states that none of these nor any other threatened or endangered species inhabit the site.
-Since the burrowing owl is not sensitive to development and may occupy the site at any time, a mitigation measure requiring another biological survey to determine their presence shall be submitted no more than 30 days prior commencement of grading activities.
-There are no protected plants on the property (16 & 17).
+Since the burrowing owl is not sensitive to development and may occupy the site at any time, a mitigation measure requiring another biological survey to determine their presence shall be submitted no more than 30 days prior to commencement of grading activities.